h2oai/h2ogpt/docs/README_ui.md

 ### Document Subset:
 * Relevant: Choose to include all docs in chosen collection when chatting
-* Sources: Ignore the LLM, just return sources the vector database similarity search
+* rSources: Ignore the LLM, just return sources the vector database similarity search (i.e. relevant Sources)
-* All: Ignore LLM and similarity search, just show top_k_docs sources from selected (or all) documents
+* kSources: Ignore LLM and similarity search, just show top_k_docs sources from selected (or all) documents (i.e. top_k_docs Sources)

 The most normal task is keep it on `Relevant` and just make a query, which will query all documents in the chosen collection.